percyfal/ratatosk/README.md

 * Make `exe()` use `self.executable` and remove `exe()` from all subclasses.

+* Function `opts()` is inconsistent at present.
+Best is probably to init empty list and do a join on return.

 * Implement class validation of `parent_task`.
 Currently, any code can be used, but it would be nice if the class be validated against the parent class, for instance by using interfaces